zognin/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 Phone number entered already exists in the system.
     * 2a1.
-BTBB informs user that client already exist.
+BTBB informs Home Chef that client already exist.

       Use case ends.

 * 2b.
 BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs user why editing of client failed.
+BTBB informs Home Chef why editing of client failed.

       Use case ends.